oqtane/oqtane.docs/src/pages/manuals/site/user-management.md

 ### Editing Users

-1. To modify a user’s information, locate the user in the list and click **Edit**.
+1. To modify a user's information, locate the user in the list and click **Edit**.

    ![Edit User Button](assets/user-management-edit-button.png)